Filmmaking Basics for Beginners: From Pre-Production to Post

 - Hot shoe mountable Shock Mount (unless your mic has one with it)

 - Tons of batteries for your pre-amp (they eat up battery power)

-If I were starting over and wanted to buy a run-and-gun audio set up, I would get (without a doubt!) the Tascam recorder you see in the image above and the Rode VideoMic Pro.
-If I knew I also wanted to sit-down interviews then instead of the Rode Video Mic Pro, I’d get the Rode NTG-2 and put it on the shock absorber.
+If I were starting over and wanted to buy a run-and-gun audio setup, I would get (without a doubt!) a Tascam recorder and the Rode VideoMic Pro.
+If I knew I also wanted to do sit-down interviews, then instead of the Rode Video Mic Pro, I’d get the Rode NTG-2 and put it on the shock mount.

 While there’s still plenty more to cover, it’s safe to say this blog post has gotten out of hand.

 It’s over 20,000 words long, and my hands are getting tired.

 Hi!
 I’m Colette Nichol.
 I’m a solo filmmaker and story strategist based out of rainy Vancouver, Canada.
 I’ve been making videos and micro films for small businesses and global brands since 2014.